Axially Symmetric Helfrich Spheres: Reduced Membrane Equation

+which is constant.
+Here, $\kappa_g$ denotes the geodesic curvature of $C$, which vanishes since $C$ is a geodesic of $\Sigma$ (Lemma \ref{n2}).
+Hence, since $C$ is closed and has constant curvature $\kappa$, it must be a circle.

-Since $\partial_nH$ is constant on $C$ (recall that $n$ denotes the conormal to the circle $C$ and so $\partial_n$ represents the derivative in the conormal direction), we are in a condition to apply Lemma 4.1 of \cite{PP2}.
+Combining this information with $\partial_nH$ being constant on $C$ (recall that $n$ denotes the conormal to the circle $C$ and so $\partial_n$ represents the derivative in the conormal direction), we are in a condition to apply Lemma 4.1 of \cite{PP2}.
 Hence, concluding that the surface is axially symmetric.
 Observe that in Lemma 4.1 of \cite{PP2} the axis of rotation is a vertical line passing through the center of the circle $C$. \end{proof}